AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 ### SSO Reports {#sso-reports}

-The SSO reports, also referred as single sign-on, displays the single sign-on status configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
+The SSO reports, also referred as single sign-on, display the single sign-on status configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
 These reports allow you to inspect the expected user authentication SSO experience for a specific MVPD and platform.
 The values are presented in user-friendly formats such as, **SSO Disabled**, **SSO Enabled**, and **SSO Uncertain**.
-The SSO Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.
+The SSO Reports table features horizontal and vertical scrolling to accommodate different screen sizes.

 You can also view and download data for [specific channels or MVPDs](#selecting-specific-channels-mvpds).